strongloop/strong-supervisor/README.md

-                     absolute (default is supervisor.log) -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already has a valid pid in it (default is not to) --size N           Set the cluster size (default is "CPUs").
+                     absolute (default is supervisor.log) -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE already has a valid pid in it (default is not to) --cluster N        Set the cluster size (default is off, but see below).
   --no-profile       Do not profile with StrongOps (default is to profile
                      if registration data is found).

-Cluster size is one of:
+Cluster size N is one of:
   - A number of workers to run
   - A string containing "cpu" to run a worker per CPU
   - The string "off" to run unclustered, in which case the app will *NOT* be supervisable or controllable, but will be monitored.

+Clustering defaults to off unless NODE_ENV is production, in which case it defaults to CPUs.
 ```

 ## License